vlang/v/README.md

 NB: In order to build Tetris or 2048 (or anything else using `sokol` or  `gg` graphics modules) on some Linux systems, you need to install `libxi-dev` and `libxcursor-dev` .

+## V net.http, net.websocket, `v install`
-If you plan to use the http package, you also need to install OpenSSL on non-Windows systems.
+If you plan to use the net.http module, or the net.websocket module, you also need to install OpenSSL on non-Windows systems:

 ```bash
 macOS: